shuLhan/asciidoctor-go/README.md

 ## Not supported

-The following asciidoctor markup will not supported because its functionality is duplicate with others markup,
+The following markup will not supported because its functionality is duplicate with others markup,

 * 14. Header
   * 14.4.
 Subtitle partitioning.
 Duplicate with 14.1.2 the "Main: sub" format.